Pictured above: Hamlin Park

 During the late 1800's and early 1900's, East Aurora was a very popular place for horse races in New York State.
 The most famous track in East Aurora, the Jewett Farm track, built by Henry C. Jewett, was a one of a kind track during its time.
 It was a nationwide tourist attraction, due to its completely enclosed design, which even prevented indoor wind.
 Perhaps the most famous of East Aurora's race horses was named Mambrino King.
 Mambrino King was bought by Cicero J. Hamlin in 1882 for $17,000 and brought 16,000 people to East Aurora in two years.
 Mambrino King was hailed as "the most handsome horse in the world" and towered above even the tallest of men in East Aurora at the time.

 With the assistance of the Greater East Aurora Chamber of Commerce, East Aurora offers many great locations and services to film makers.
 Many movies, both from Hollywood and independent companies, have been filmed in East Aurora.
-Most recently, "A Prince for Christmas" (originally titled "Small Town Prince"), was shot on location in East Aurora, along with several other surrounding towns.
+Most recently, "A Royal Christmas On Ice" was shot on location in East Aurora in 2022.
+Prior to that, another significant film featuring the community was "A Prince for Christmas" was shot on location in East Aurora, along with several other surrounding towns.
 The movie follows Prince Duncan of Belmont, who is trying to escape an arranged marriage when he flees to America.
 In a small town, he meets Emma, a struggling young waitress trying to save her family's diner and the two fall in love.
 The movie featured many local places such as The Riley Street Station, The Aurora Theatre, Old Orchard Inn, Vidler's and the Palmer House Bed and Breakfast.

 East Aurora is a community that is firmly rooted in its past and keenly aware of the qualities that make the Village a great place to shop, work and live.
 The East Aurora Chamber of Commerce offers additional information on things to do, places to go, dining & lodging information as well as a calendar on upcoming events in the East Aurora area.